 7. Cedar Rapids

-For the artistically inclined, the Cedar Rapids Art Museum features a great collection of once-resident painter Grant Wood, and the elegant estate of Brucemore frequently hosts fireworks, galas, and guided tours.
-Shows of every variety can be found at the Paramount Theatre, a historic venue with state-of-the-art stage and lighting.
+Shows of every variety can be found at the Paramount Theatre, a historic downtown venue with state-of-the-art stage and lighting.
 On the outskirts of the city, Indian Creek Nature Center provides interpretive hiking paths and hands-on learning.

 8. Lake Okoboji

-One of the Great Lakes of Iowa in the northwest region of the state, Lake Okoboji attracts visitors and families from across Iowa for water-based activities, including fishing, boating, swimming, and lakeshore dining.
-Offering plenty to do for land lovers, too, Lake Okoboji also includes other popular attractions like the Iowa Great Lakes Maritime Museum, Arnold's Park Amusement Park, and the Dickinson County Nature Center.
-For wintertime attraction, activities like ice fishing, ice-skating, and cross-country skiing tend to reign supreme.
+Lake Okoboji also Offers plenty to do for land lovers, too.
+Other nearby attractions include the Iowa Great Lakes Maritime Museum, Arnold's Park Amusement Park, and the Dickinson County Nature Center.
+And for wintertime attractions, activities like ice fishing, ice-skating, and cross-country skiing tend to reign supreme.